ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 Exception in thread "main" com.typesafe.config.ConfigException$UnresolvedSubstitution: application.conf @ file:/path/to/application.conf: 3: Could not resolve substitution to a value: ${PORT}
 ```

-In the case you want to provide a default value for a property when the environment doesn't exists,
+In case you want to provide a default value for a property because the environment doesn't exist,
-you can set the property with the default value, and then set again with the `${?ENV}` syntax:
+you can set the property with the default value, and then set it again with the `${?ENV}` syntax:

 ```groovy
 ktor {